Enhancing LGBTQ+ resource access and community connections

 Affinity Mapping

-The team took these insights from concept testing and correlated them with features shown in the concept testing.
-We then consolidated all the features into our platform.
+The team took insights and compared them with features shown during concept testing.
+We then consolidated a feature requirements list.

 Personalization & Customization